 18. Copy the ControllerReadTest.java file

-Visit this web page and copy the code into your new class.
+The original Github of JIput included a test program which seems to have been gone by now.
+Visit this web page instead and copy the code into your new class.
 Save the file.
+I am not entirely sure if this will work.

 19. Run the program